 The binary star’s primary component is an F-type main sequence star (Alpha Caeli A) which is a suspected Delta Scuti type variable star; one exhibiting variations in luminosity as a result of both radial and non-radial pulsations on its surface.
 The star has an apparent magnitude of 4.44.

 The companion is a red dwarf belonging to the spectral class M0.5V, with an apparent magnitude of 9.80.
-It is also a variable, UV Ceti type (flare star), one that occasionally undergoes sudden extreme increases in luminosity for a few minutes.
+It is also a variable star, but of the UV Ceti type (flare star).
+It occasionally undergoes sudden dramatic increases in luminosity that last for a few minutes.

 γ Caeli (Gamma Caeli)